fabricesemti80/cloud-exam-notes/cloud-practitioner/1-intro.md

 * Some regions have ~3 AZ's, some have more
 * Edge locations

-// TODO: 👷‍♀ How many AZ's does each region have?
 // TODO: 👷‍♀ Is an edge within an AZ or just a region?

 #### 3 Reasons For Choosing a Region